 TL;DR: You can copy our free Instagram Insights template for Google Data Studio here.
 But if you need some tips to get started, keep reading!

-Just curious: how do you decide what to post on your business account on Instagram? ?
+Out of curiosity: how do you decide what to post on your business account on Instagram?

 There are a ton of formats to choose from.
 You can go with photos, videos, stories, or IGTV.
-Not to mention the unlimited options you have when it comes to the creative.
+Not to mention the unlimited options you have for the creative.

 This is where Instagram Insights comes in handy.